It seems there’s so much to worry about with a new baby.

-A dehydrated baby might also show changes in behaviour, such as fussiness and unusual sleepiness.
+A dehydrated baby might also show changes in behavior, such as fussiness and unusual sleepiness.

 If your baby has any signs of dehydration you should contact your pediatrician as soon as possible.
 This is particularly important if your baby is ill and not keeping fluids down.

 Remember, normal fontanelle dips in a bit.
 It might look sunken but this doesn’t necessarily mean your baby is dehydrated.

 If your baby doesn’t have any of the above symptoms of dehydration, is nursing and feeding regularly, and having 6-8 wet nappies in a day you can be assured this is normal.